FreeGrok/FreeGrok/README.md

 Travis depends on updated and working maven build.
 Please see `.travis.yml`, if your branch has this file, you should be able to connect your Github to Travis CI.
-OpenGroks Travis is here: <https://travis-ci.org/OpenGrok/OpenGrok>
+FreeGrok's Travis is here: <https://travis-ci.org/FreeGrok/FreeGrok>

 ### 8.9 Maven